 Angela Hung is a senior economist at the RAND Corporation.
-She directs the RAND Center for Financial and Economic Decision Making and has more than 13 years of experience in survey, focus group, and experiment design to study individual decision making.
+She directs the RAND Center for Financial and Economic Decision Making and has more than 17 years of experience in survey, focus group, and experiment design to study individual decision making.
 Hung's work focuses on how people collect and use financial information and how successfully they match their financial decisions to their interests and goals.
-Her work on financial literacy and financial decision making has been sponsored by organizations such as the Social Security Administration, the Department of Labor, the Department of the Treasury, the World Bank, the Securities and Exchange Commission, and the National Institute on Aging.
-Hung has an M.A. in economics from the University of Virginia and a Ph.D. in social science from the California Institute of Technology.
+Her work on financial literacy and financial decision making has been sponsored by organizations such as the Social Security Administration, the Department of Labor, the Department of the Treasury, the World Bank, the Securities and Exchange Commission, the National Institute on Aging, and the Department of Defense.
+Hung has an M.A. in economics from the University of Virginia and an M.S. and Ph.D. in social science from the California Institute of Technology.

 Angela Hung, Joanne K. Yoong, Kata Mihaly, Sebastian Bauhoff, Lila Rabinovich, and Elaine Kempson, A Toolkit for the Evaluation of Financial Capability Programs in Low and Middle Income Countries,, World Bank (forthcoming)

 Angela Hung, Joanne Yoong, New Findings on the Unbanked in America: Results from the 2011 American Life Panel Survey, RAND (OP-369), 2012